microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 };
 ```

 The API looks for a relative path starting with a period `.`.
-All path separators should include forward slashes `/` in compliance with the SPDX version 2.2 specification.
+All path separators should include forward slashes `/` in conformance with the SPDX version 2.2 specification.

 ### SbomPackage